Little corellas are a native bird species which are listed as ‘unprotected’ in South Australia.

 Large flocks of little corellas can have a harmful impact on the state from an economic, social and environmental perspective, including:

-The department is now reviewing the findings of the research report and in collaboration with the Local Government Association, local communities and councils, Natural Resource Management Boards and private landholders will develop the state-wide strategy.
+The department is reviewing the findings of the research report and in collaboration with the Local Government Association, local communities and councils to develop the state-wide strategy.

 Have your say

 The draft South Australian Little Corella Management Strategy will be available for public comment at